ksysoev/pdd-action/README.md

 2. It scans the codebase for TODO comments in the specified format.
 3. For each unprocessed TODO comment (comments without an associated issue URL), it creates a new GitHub issue.
 4. It then updates the TODO comment in the code with the issue URL.

+// TODO: Add section on supported comment formats
+// Labels: documentation
+// Provide examples of TODO comments in different languages
+// to make it clearer how to use the tool across different codebases

 ## Development